 At the University of Texas at San Antonio (UTSA), Dr. Marcel Perret-Gentil serves as University Veterinarian & Director of the Laboratory Animal Resources Center (LARC).
 He is also the Attending Veterinarian of the START Center for Cancer Care in San Antonio and Lester Smith Medical Research Institute.

 Dr. Perret-Gentil has published or contributed to 62 papers, articles and abstracts.
 He has given 394 special presentations at various academic and research institutions, as well as national and international meetings.
 He serves as ad hoc Specialist for AAALAC International and as consultant to the government, biotechnology industry and other institutions of higher education in the United States and abroad.

 LARC provides faculty, staff and students with high quality, cost-effective research animal resources, and advises them on animal experimentation issues and encourages best practices for the responsible use of animals.
-LARC offers veterinary expertise as well personnel training in laboratory animal technology and medicine, and also provides a variety of on-demand Training Handouts and Videos
+LARC offers veterinary expertise as well as personnel training in laboratory animal technology and medicine, and also provides a variety of on-demand training handouts and videos.

 A major focus of the center is to promote and assure humane care and use of animals through compliance with multiple regulation agencies, established standards, and the respect of the 3 R’s policy: